Followers

 First Members

-Congress did a good job selecting the initial members of the committee, coming up with such luminaries as Benjamin Franklin, Benjamin Harrison, Thomas Johnson, John Dickinson, John Jay, and Robert Morris.
-Others were added later, including James Lovell, former schoolmaster, Bunker Hill veteran (arrested by the British for spying), and member of Congress, who developed the committee’s first codes and ciphers.
-One must surmise Dr. Benjamin Franklin, who for many years represented the American colonies with the British government, provided a trove of ideas and actions based on his experience abroad.
-John Jay and likely the others had experience organizing secret meetings and activities along the road to rebellion while surrounded by rings of Tories anxious to root them out.
+Congress effectively selected the initial members of the committee, bringing together notable figures such as Benjamin Franklin, Benjamin Harrison, Thomas Johnson, John Dickinson, John Jay, and Robert Morris.
+Additional members were included later, such as James Lovell, a former schoolmaster, Bunker Hill veteran (arrested by the British for spying), and member of Congress, who developed the committee’s first codes and ciphers.
+One can surmise that Dr. Benjamin Franklin, who represented the American colonies with the British government for many years, provided a wealth of ideas and actions drawn from his experience abroad.
+John Jay and likely the others had experience organizing secret meetings and activities on the path to rebellion while surrounded by loyalists eager to root them out.

 The Committee at Work